aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/index.md

 In this lab, we'll learn about the following concepts:
 * Assets microservice deployment
 * EFS CSI Driver
-* Dynamic provisioning using EFS and Kuberneties deployment
+* Dynamic provisioning using EFS and Kubernetes deployment